amscanne/placement-controller/README.md

 upgrades, auto-provisioning, auto-scaling might stop working as expected.
 However, some users may still wish to use placement policies with GKE.

-Because placement policies can be applied after instances exist (and forced into effect with a simulated maintenance event), this controller allows these policies to be applied without disrupting core functionality.
+Because placement policies can be applied after instances exist, this controller allows these policies to be applied without disrupting core functionality.
 The edge cases (typically hit when the placement policy instance size limit has been hit) will be handled with standard Kubernetes scheduling semantics.

 ## Usage